justinishAWS/AIAssistedAutoTests/README.md

 # AIAssistedAutoTests
-This can run tests (from the APM demo status tracking Quip file) end-to-end with no user interaction.
+This can run tests end-to-end with no user interaction.

 We utilize custom Actions to authenticate and federate an AWS link automatically and inject JavaScript code to access metric graphs.